samueltobler/mcc/README.md

 #### Data Preparation

-Ideally, the performance-judgement is assessed by using a 4-point Likert scale.
-In case the performance judgement has been assessed on a binary scale, you need to first transform them by using the `btof`-function.
-This function only works if the confidence judgements are already transformed to the letters _a_ to _d_.
+Ideally, the performance judgment is assessed using a 4-point Likert scale.
+In case the performance judgment has been assessed on a binary scale, you need to first transform them by using the `btof`-function.
+This function only works if the confidence judgments are already transformed to the letters _a_ to _d_.

--   `btof`: To transform the **binary** judgement data that they can be used in the various functions.
-This step is necessary for all functions described in here beside _d'_, _gamma_, or _G_-index.
+-   `btof`: To transform the **binary** judgment data so that they can be used in the various functions.
+This step is necessary for all functions described here beside _d'_, _gamma_, or _G_-index.

-In case the judgement data is assessed on a 4-point Likert scale and the values are numerical, step 1 and 2 have to be performed.
-If the values are already transformed to letters according to table 1 in the paper, step 1 can be skipped.
+In case the judgment data is assessed on a 4-point Likert scale, and the values are numerical, steps 1 and 2 have to be performed.
+If the values are already transformed into letters according to Table 1 in the paper, step 1 can be skipped.

 **Step 1**: Transforming Likert data to letters a-h

--   `letterassignment`: requires the input of performance and judgement data
+-   `letterassignment`: requires the input of performance and judgment data

 **Step 2**: Count different letters per participant